 Beginning with family records, I was able to map out family roots back four or so generations.
 Using family trees maintained by others on Ancestry.com, I was able to “potentially pinpoint” our European roots for the LOVE and COFFEY families.
 Our SANDERS family roots are inconclusive and our MOORE family European roots are unknown.
 (Keep in mind, pinpointing family roots back to Europe isn’t always 100% accurate.)

-4 – Long Ago Profiles: stories of relatives from the 1800s and early 1900s
+Stories of relatives from the 1800s and early 1900s.

-The Video Archives includes home video from the 1960s & 1970s, as well as a priceless home video from 1939.
-The Resources page includes downloads of letters and keepsakes in addition to family tree information.
+Home movies from the 1960s & 1970s, as well as a priceless home video from 1939.